-Before joining Noodle Pros, Erik taught a wide variety of subjects both in the classroom and one-on-one for a nationally-recognized test prep company from 2005 to 2018.
-He has worked with thousands of students of all ages and score levels and has helped them to meet and often exceed their score goals.
-He is demanding, but very personable – his goal when working with students is always first and foremost to help them to be prepared, confident, and ready to meet any testing challenge they may face.
-Moreover, Erik’s deep knowledge of undergraduate and graduate admissions makes him an outstanding resource for students who need help with their application process, whether it’s choosing the right school or crafting the perfect essay.
+Over the course of his career, Erik has worked with thousands of students of all ages and score levels and has helped them to meet and often exceed their personal goals (breaking into the 1500s on the SAT, nailing the ACT English section, raising that APUSH grade from a B+ to an A, gaining admittance to a dream MBA program, and everything in between).
+Erik is demanding but very personable–his goal when working with students is always first and foremost to help them to be prepared, confident, and ready to meet any testing or other academic challenge they may face.
+Moreover, Erik’s deep knowledge of the admissions world (high school, college, and graduate/professional school) makes him an outstanding resource for students who need help with the application process, whether it’s choosing the right school or crafting the perfect essay.

-Erik is a published author who has written academic history articles as well as content and practice questions for test prep publications.
-Among other projects, he contributed significantly to books on the SAT, the SAT and AP World History exams, the SAT and AP U.S. History exams, and the social studies portions of the TASC and GED exams.
+In addition to his work as a tutor and educational advisor, Erik is a published author who has written academic history articles as well as content and practice questions for test prep publications.
+Among other projects, he contributed significantly to books, websites, and other published study materials for the SAT, numerous history and social studies AP exams, and the social studies portions of the TASC and GED exams.

 Master of Arts, Ancient History

 Bachelor of Arts, Philosophy